FrontendMasters/react-enlightenment/what-is-react.md

 React is a JavaScript tool that makes it easy to reason about, construct, and maintain stateless and stateful user interfaces.
 It provides the means to declaratively define and divide a UI into UI components (aka React components) made up of HTML like nodes (aka React nodes).

-I could ramble on trying to express in words what React is, but I think it is best just to show you.
+I could ramble on trying to express in words what React is, but I think it  best to initial just show you.
+What follows is a whirl wind tour of React and React components from thirty thousand feet.
 Don't try and figure out all the details yet as I describe React in this section.
 Just follow along grabbing a hold of the gist of it for now.
-The fine details will come later.

-### A whirl wind tour of React components

-##### Using React we can create UI components similar to a `<select>`
+## Using React to create UI components similar to a `<select>`

 A `<select>` is not unlike a React component and is a good place to start learning about the nature of a React component.